-Consequently, the weight of the sum must be the distance between the two codewords. \Box
+Consequently, the weight of the sum must be the distance between the two codewords.

-Theorem 8.18.
-Let d{\min} be the minimum distance for a group code C. Then d{\min} is the minimum of all the nonzero weights of the nonzero codewords in C. That is,
+Theorem 8.18 Let d{\min} be the minimum distance for a group code C. Then d{\min} is the minimum weight of all the nonzero codewords in C. That is,